PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

   * Ultimate only shields when the analog value is 79 or above.
   * The values are displayed on the C-Stick, with the X-axis corresponding to L and the Y-axis corresponding to R.
   * Once you cross above 100, the corresponding Analog stick axis will display 100 and the remainder of the value will be shown on the C-Stick.
   * If you configure in Uncle Punch or 20XX, the C-Stick might not reflect the actual value when the displayed coordinate is outside the Melee input circle.
-Confirm your settings using Smashscope or by checking the actual resulting trigger value.
+Confirm your settings using GTS or by checking the actual resulting trigger value.

-# Trigger Jump
+* Press **L+R+Z** to view all trigger settings without changing anything.
+  * Left trigger mode is on the left stick X axis.
+  * Right trigger mode is on the right stick X axis.
+  * Left trigger offset is on the left stick analog.
+  * Right trigger offset is on the right stick analog.

+# Full Button Remapping - B + X + Y

+This replaced predetermined trigger jump remaps in version 0.31.

-You can swap one of X or Y with one of L, R, or Z.
+* You can freely swap the A, B, D-pad Up, L, R, X, Y, and Z buttons.
+* Press **B + X + Y without pressing A** to initialize the remapping process, then press the buttons you want to become A, B, Du, L, R, X, Y, and Z in that order.
+  * The easy way to remember this is that they are in alphabetical order.
+  * For example, if you wanted to swap just X and Z, you would press A B Du L R Z Y X.
+  * Pressing already-used buttons will have no effect.
+* Press **B + X + R without pressing A** to reset the remaps to default.

-If you swap with L or R, X or Y will act only as a digital press input on the trigger.
+* Any buttons swapped with a trigger only actuate on the digital press of the trigger.
-Conversely, X or Y will only be output when the swapped trigger's digital press is engaged.
-So if you want Melee lightshield on the face button use Mode 5, and if you want a shield that works in both Melee and Ultimate use Mode 6.

-* Press **XZ+Start** to swap X and Z. This will swap back if previously swapped.
-* Press **YZ+Start** to swap Y and Z. This will swap back if previously swapped.
-* Press **LX+Start** to swap X and L. This will swap back if previously swapped.
-* Press **LY+Start** to swap Y and L. This will swap back if previously swapped.
-* Press **RX+Start** to swap X and R. This will swap back if previously swapped.
-* Press **RY+Start** to swap Y and R. This will swap back if previously swapped.
+* If you swap a trigger button to a digital-only button, you should probably use Mode 5 or 6 depending on the desired analog or digital behavior.
+* Remaps have no effect on any of the commands used in this document.
+* Remaps also are ignored if you press L+R+A+Start using the un-remapped buttons.

 ![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).